We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You should also get familiar with the ingredients that work to clean the scalp and roots of your hair without stripping or damaging the hair strand.

 Peppermint, rosemary, and tea tree oil are all ingredients that can clarify your hair’s texture while removing oil and product buildup.

 Be ready for some trial and error.
 Some formulas might be too harsh for your hair, and you might need to try a few before you find the best fit.

 It’s also important to note that some essential oils and botanicals can cause contact dermatitis, so be sure to discontinue use of the product if you notice signs of irritation or redness.

 Once you know what chemicals you want to avoid — as well as which ingredients you’re looking for — you can ask yourself other questions about the product you want to purchase.

 The sustainability of the packaging, green manufacturing practices, and vegan or cruelty-free standards might all factor in when discovering the shampoo and conditioner of your dreams.

 There are tons of great products for your hair that focus on eliminating oil while preserving the shine of your strands.
 Try not to be an impulsive shopper as you consider products.
 Remember: You might have to try a few before you find what works best for you.

-Products that emphasize natural ingredients like apple cider vinegar and tea tree oil are a great place to start.
+Products that emphasize natural ingredients like apple cider vinegar and tea tree oil may be a great place to start.